MarioLisbona/CA-T1A1-workbook/README.md

 - **Packets**
   - Packets contributed to the development of the internet by allowing larger chunks of data to be broken up at the server and sent in smaller packets to the user or client.
 This meant that multiple clients/users could be downloading data from a single website at the same time.
 This would not be possible if the website had to be downloaded in one large chunk.
 Having data in small packets rather than large files also makes it easier and more efficient to resend data that is corrupted or lost.(Mozilla) [^11]
 - **IP addresses (IPv4 and IPv6)**
   - Without IP addresses the internet wouldn't exist!
-Every device, whether it's a phone, tablet, PC or web server is assigned an IP address so that it can be located on the internet and is able to send and receive data to other devices.
+Every device, whether it's a phone, tablet, PC or web server is assigned an IP address so that it can be located on the internet.
+The IP address allows the device to send and receive data to/from other devices.
 It may be allocated an IP address using either IP4, which uses 32bits for its address and IP6 which uses 128bits.(Wikipedia) [^12]
 - **Routers and Routing**
-  - Routers are an intermediary and create a network between the sender and the receiver.
-They will receive data from computer A and know which path to send that data so that it reaches its destination at computer B and not at computer C or D. Routers can also link to other routers and this fact allowed for the massive expansion of the internet.
+  - Routers are an intermediary device and create a network between the sender and the receiver.
+They will receive data, in the form of packets, from computer A and know which path to send that data so that it reaches its destination at computer B and not at computer C or D. Routers can also link to other routers and this fact allowed for the massive expansion of the internet.
 Creating a network of networks allows for a theoretical infinite amount of connections between devices on the internet.(Mozilla) [^13]
 - **Domains and DNS**
   - With an ever increasing number of web servers on the internet, domains and DNS allowed users to access websites with easy to remember groups of words rather than random numbers separated by full stops.
 This is facilitated by a type of server called a  DNS server.
 This is a server that will translate the human readable domain name that is entered by the user into its associated computer readable IP address and will direct the user to the correct web server.
 Amazon) [^14]

 ## Question 3 - Internet Technologies: TCP, HTTP/HTTPS and Web Browsers

 Define the features of the following technologies that are essential in terms of the development of the internet:
 - **TCP**